You know what a PT mill is like:

 2. Competitive Lock-Out Is the Single Most Important Professional Strategy You Will Implement

 PTs are some smart folks.
-There are so many kinds of PT and so many amazing people practicing PT that the breadth of life and movement experience is near infinite.
-Did you realize that there’s probably a coach making a living as an expert in your favorite hobby, sport, or movement right now?
+There are so many kinds of PT and many amazing people practicing PT that the breadth of life and movement experience is near infinite.
+Did you realize there’s probably a coach making a living as an expert in your favorite hobby, sport, or movement right now?
 You might also know that the public has already established a value for that kind of work.

 “Personal trainers charge from $60 – $200/hour for health and fitness exercise.